-Fredericton, New Brunswick-based Mycodev Group is a biotechnology company focused on bringing to market a versatile pharmaceutical ingredient called chitosan.
-Co-Founder and CTO David Brown says his company takes a novel approach to producing its chitosan; it comes entirely from fungus.
+Mycodev Group is a biotechnology company focused on bringing to market a versatile pharmaceutical ingredient called chitosan.
+CTO David Brown says his company takes a novel approach to producing its chitosan — it comes entirely from fungus.

-Opportunities NB (ONB) recently spoke to David Brown to learn more.
+Opportunities NB (ONB) spoke to David Brown to learn more.

 ONB: Let’s start with a bit more detail on chitosan.
 Exactly what applications does it have?

-As soon as I returned to New Brunswick I launched a bare bones, rather poorly designed website centered on my plan to produce this non-animal chitosan for medical tech and pharma.
-Within days—despite the quality of the site—several US companies were calling to inquire about availability and specifics.
-So there was strong market interest from day one as the industry seeks alternatives to crustacean chitosan.
+When I returned to New Brunswick I launched a bare bones, rather poorly designed website centered on my plan to produce this non-animal chitosan for medical tech and pharma.
+Within days—despite the site’s quality—several U.S. companies called to inquire about specifics and availability.
+There was strong market interest from day one as the industry seeks alternatives to crustacean chitosan.

 ONB: Why launch in New Brunswick rather than out west?

 Brown: Originally, I returned here for family reasons.
-Once I got started, however, I began seeing the benefits of launching the company in New Brunswick.
-One thing I noted was the speed with which you can get certain things done here as an entrepreneur.
+Once I got started, however, I began seeing the benefits of launching in New Brunswick.
+I noted the speed with which you can get certain things done here as an entrepreneur.
 Due to the small size of the province it’s an ‘everybody knows everybody’ type situation.
 Government for example moves fairly quickly on certain things.
 If we need to talk to someone at ONB or certain government departments, it gets done quickly.
-During my entrepreneurial stint out west I found things like that took longer to get done.
+During my entrepreneurial stint out west I found things took longer.
 It seemed like there was more red tape and longer waits; getting face time with people in government took a while.
-So New Brunswick offered one key benefit in that regard.

 I’ve also come to realize that New Brunswick is a good location for biotech in Canada.
 Most of our initial clients are in the New England area; Massachusetts is a notable biotech hub.
 There are a number of medical and pharma companies there so being in New Brunswick works well for us from a logistics perspective.

-ONB: Let’s talk about your early adopters.
+ONB: Let’s talk about early adopters.
 What work are they doing with your chitosan?

 This also has important implications for the military.
 It can be hours before a wounded soldier on the front-line can be flown back to a proper medical center, and in that time they could bleed out.

 ONB: We’re always keen to discuss the ecosystem in New Brunswick that supports young up-and-coming businesses.
-What other partnerships have you forged here?
+What other partnerships have you forged?

-Brown: Good question.
-That’s another benefit of operating in New Brunswick — the support partners.
-I’ll start with BioNB which is the industry group for biotech companies in the province.
-They have been a strong advocate for us and a huge help in getting us off the ground.
+Brown: That’s another benefit of operating in New Brunswick — the support partners.
+I’ll start with BioNB which is the industry group for biotech in the province.
+They have been a strong advocate for us and a huge help in getting us started.

 We’ve also done a good portion of our research and development with CCNB at their Grand Falls campus.
 The Biorefinery Technology Scale-up Centre there is a huge resource for biotech companies, and a big asset for the province.
 Without their support and abilities we certainly wouldn’t be as far as we are today.

 Finally, I’d like to mention the NBIF.
 They were one of our first investors, and we were the first biotech company they invested in.
-Historically they’ve tended to focus on the IT sector since New Brunswick has seen such growth there, so we were thrilled to have them invest in us.
 Biotech isn’t a sector they claim to be experts in but they saw real potential in Mycodev and have been good partners.

-ONB: What has been the biggest challenge the business has faced so far?
+ONB: What has been the biggest challenge you’ve faced so far?

 Brown: In the beginning it was tough to convince people that the biotech sector is well-suited for the province.
 New Brunswick has a lot of resources that make it well-suited for the biotech industry and I think it’s a good fit for helping the province’s overall economic picture.

-Bio is one of those sectors that stays put once it’s established since it requires such heavy physical infrastructure.
+Bio is one of those sectors that stays put once it’s established since it requires heavy physical infrastructure.
 Other sectors are easier to move; they just require people, and in some cases those people can be found anywhere.
 Mycodev is a good example of what I’m talking about.
-We invested a lot in establishing our HQ in Fredericton, and it’s likely we will enjoy being here for a long time to come.
-Jobs in this field tend to be well paying too, so it could bring a lot of educated, intelligent people to the region.
+We invested a lot in establishing our HQ in Fredericton, and it’s likely we will enjoy being here for a long time.
+Jobs in this field tend to be well paying too, so it could bring a lot of educated, intelligent people here.

 BioNB continues to cheerlead for the industry and I think more people are coming around to the benefits.
-I’m quite happy that the province and the NBIF are increasingly interested in biotech, that’s encouraging.
+I’m quite happy that the province and the NBIF are increasingly interested in biotech.

-ONB: Let’s conclude with your best advice for other entrepreneurs in the region?
+ONB: Let’s conclude with your best advice for other entrepreneurs?

 Also, find good people to fill in your own knowledge gaps.
 My background was in science, so from the start I knew I needed a partner with business acumen.
-Luckily I found Brennan when I got back to New Brunswick; he had the business experience I needed for the company.
+Luckily I found Brennan when I got back to New Brunswick; he had the business experience the company needed.

 When I speak to science students with entrepreneurial questions I tell them to focus on their idea and find a business partner.
 Scientists and engineers aren’t really business people, they need to find that business-oriented co-founder if they’re going to succeed at commercializing their ideas.